dolapay/api-documentation/README.md

 Each API key has the following prefix: `dola_pay_`.

-Provide your Dola API Key in the following header:
+Provide your API Key in the following header:

-`DOLA-API-KEY: {Your dola API Key}`
+:warning: `DOLA-API-KEY: {Your dola API Key}`

 ## Orders